treigerm/honours/README.md

 preprocessing can be found in that subdirectory.
 - `utils/` contains various utility functions.

-The remaining contents of the repository are described below
+The function of each script is described below.

 ## Scripts